 Share Repurchase Program.
-There were no share repurchases under our existing multi-year share repurchase program (the "Share Repurchase Program") during the first three months of fiscal 2023 or 2022.
-At September 30, 2022, we had a remaining Board authorization to repurchase 2,007,364 shares of our common stock pursuant to our Share Repurchase Program.
+There were no share repurchases under our existing multi-year share repurchase program (the "Share Repurchase Program") during the first six months of fiscal 2023 or 2022.
+At December 31, 2022, we had a remaining Board authorization to repurchase 2,007,364 shares of our common stock pursuant to our Share Repurchase Program.
 The timing and amount of any future share repurchases in the open market and through privately negotiated transactions will be determined by the Company's officers at their discretion and based on a number of factors, including an evaluation of market and economic conditions while also maintaining financial flexibility.

 Material Cash Requirements from Contractual Obligations.
 Fluctuations in our operating results, levels of inventory on hand, operating lease commitments, the degree of success of our accounts receivable collection efforts, the timing of tax and other payments, the rate of written orders and net sales, levels of customer deposits on hand, as well as necessary capital expenditures to support growth of our operations will impact our liquidity and cash flows in future periods.
 The effect of our contractual obligations on our liquidity and capital resources in future periods should be considered in conjunction with the factors mentioned here.
 As disclosed in our 2022 Annual Report on Form 10-K, as of June 30, 2022, we had total contractual obligations of \$193.2 million, including \$131.6 million related to our operating lease commitments and \$40.8 million of open purchase orders.
-Except for operating lease payments totaling \$8.2 million made to our landlords, there were no other material changes, outside of the ordinary course of business, in our contractual obligations as previously disclosed in our 2022 Annual Report on Form 10-K. During the first three months of fiscal 2023, \$5.5 million of operating lease assets were obtained in exchange for operating lease liabilities.
-There were no non-cash financing lease obligations obtained in exchange for new financing leases during fiscal 2023.
+Except for \$15.7 million in operating lease payments made to our landlords and \$15.8 million of operating lease liabilities during the first six months of fiscal 2023, there were no other material changes, outside of the ordinary course of business, in our contractual obligations as previously disclosed in our 2022 Annual Report on Form 10-K.